tkellogg/fossil-social.com/_posts/2024-03-12-announcement.md

 and clean.
 For example, in Twitter/X, it's difficult to read your entire timeline and be sure you've found all posts, because their own algorithm is limiting the content available.

 Fossil might support other social networks in the future.
-[Tell us which ones your interested in.][sheets]
+[Tell us which ones you're interested in.][sheets]

  [gh]: https://github.com/tkellogg/fossil/